 My works are direct emotional and sensuous expressions.

-Besides solo exhibitions, group shows and private commissions, I have worked on a mural commission for the Fitzwilliam Museum in Cambridge, and led a workshop as part of the Arts Council funded program Drawing Connections, a collaborative education partnership between the University of Cambridge, HMP Spring Hill prison and Banbury & Bicester College.
+Besides many solo exhibitions and group shows, I have done commissions for private collectors and also for the Fitzwilliam Museum in Cambridge.
+An important experience for me was also leading workshops as part of a collaborative education partnership between the University of Cambridge, HMP Spring Hill prison and Banbury & Bicester College.

 In 2021 I left the UK, my home for 30 years.
 Currently I live and work in Berlin.